 You should get advice from your accountant or tax advisor before planning to exit.
 They will be best placed to know individual and company circumstances to help you put a plan in place.
 The above is a flavour of some things to avoid and not to forget.
 Company pension planning is another.

 Need help putting a plan in place?
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us about you and your business and we will see if we can help.